Near-Earth Object

 I’m an actor, musician, writer, and father.

-In a former life I was a professional stage actor, which included five amazing years with the American Shakespeare Center (and one less than amazing year at the Actors Studio Drama School).
-Today I proudly direct productions for the University of New England’s UNE Players.
+My time in professional theatre has included five amazing years with the American Shakespeare Center (and one less than amazing year at the Actors Studio Drama School).
+More recently I have proudly directed several productions for the University of New England’s UNE Players and performed with Fenix Theatre and Schoolhouse Arts in Maine.

 I have written and recorded quite a bit of music in my time, much of which you can find on the major streaming and download platforms.